Seasonal Allergies Are Back—What You Can Do About It

 Is it an allergy or COVID-19?

-When COVID-19 and seasonal allergies are circulating at the same time, every sniffle can lead you to worry that you might have the virus.
+COVID-19 is still circulating, and every sniffle can lead you to worry that you might have the virus.
 “From the perspective of a parent, one of the biggest issues is when kids in school have allergy symptoms that are poorly controlled, and then the school system sends them home or says they need a physician’s note,” Dr. Leeds says.

-The CDC has a Venn diagram that shows symptoms the two conditions have in common.
-These include congestion, cough, difficulty breathing, fatigue, runny nose, sore throat, and shortness of breath.
 But comparing the most common symptoms reveals clear differences.
-Seasonal allergies usually cause itchy or watery eyes and sneezing, while COVID-19 is characterized by fever and chills, muscle and body aches, new loss of taste and smell, nausea and vomiting, and diarrhea.
+Seasonal allergies usually cause itchy or watery eyes and sneezing, while the CDC’s list of COVID-19 symptoms includes fever or chills, muscle or body aches, diarrhea, and nausea and vomiting, among others.

-Often the distinction is clear—people with allergies itch more, and they don’t have the fatigue, malaise, and fever that comes with COVID-19.
-But anyone who is concerned should call their doctor, she says.
+Often the distinction is clear—people with allergies itch more, and they don’t have the fatigue, malaise, and fever that has been associated with COVID-19.
+But anyone who is concerned should call their doctor, Dr. Hsu says.

 Are allergies in kids different than in adults?